squidfunk/mkdocs-material/docs/plugins/blog.md

 ---

-#### `pagination_url_format`
+#### <!-- md:setting config.pagination_url_format -->

 <!-- md:version 9.2.0 --> ·
 <!-- md:default `{date}/{slug}` -->

-Use this setting to change the format string that is used when generating paginated index page URLs.
+Use this setting to change the format string that is used when generating paginated view URLs.
 You can freely combine placeholders, and join them with slashes or other characters:

 === ":material-link: blog/page/n/"